quantumlib/Cirq/docs/ionq/jobs.md

 In this pattern, you can first create the job with the quantum circuit you wish to run, and the service immediately returns an object that has the id of the job.
-This job id can be recorded, and at any time in the future one can query for the results of this job.
+This job id can be recorded, and at any time in the future you can query for the results of this job.

 ```python
 qubit = cirq.LineQubit(0)